satellite-image-deep-learning/techniques/README.md

 * [flask-vector-tiles](https://github.com/mblackgeo/flask-vector-tiles) -> A simple Flask/leaflet based webapp for rendering vector tiles from PostGIS
 * [Crash Severity Prediction](https://github.com/SoySauceNZ/web-app) -> using CAS Open Data and Maxar Satellite Imagery, React app
 * [wildfire-detection-from-satellite-images-ml](https://github.com/shrey24/wildfire-detection-from-satellite-images-ml) -> simple flask app for classification
+* [SlumMappingViaRemoteSensingImagery](https://github.com/hamna-moieez/SlumMappingViaRemoteSensingImagery) -> learning slum segmentation and localization using satellite imagery and visualising on a flask app

 ## Streamlit
 [Streamlit](https://streamlit.io/) is an awesome python framework for creating apps with python.
 Additionally they will host the apps free of charge.
 Here I list resources which are EO related.
 Note that a component is an addon which extends Streamlits basic functionality